Leon Washington: Personal

+Washington's son is the half-brother of former Alabama CB Terrion Arnold.
+He is now an NFL prospect in the upcoming 2024 NFL draft.
 Washington's 2006 Bowman "Signs of the Future" card with the Jets caused a great deal of controversy during the third week of November 2006, in which it appears that he is making an obscene gesture.
 The card sold on eBay during that time for more than four times its book value.
 Washington insists his gesture is a popular hand gesture among his friends in his hometown.

-Leon Washington Foundation

 Washington established a charitable organization called the Leon Washington Foundation whose mission it is to assist low-income families in the Jacksonville, Florida area with education, sports, and life skills.
 The Foundation provides programs intended to enlighten, inspire, and educate underprivileged youths to live stronger, healthier, and more productive lives.
 A major annual event is the Leon Washington Football Camp, which provides a one-day, non-contact football clinic run by current and former NFL players and local volunteers free of charge to youth from Jacksonville and the surrounding region.